-The term 'Depository Bank' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Depository Bank' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Depository Bank refers to a facility like an office, building, or even warehouse that acts as a depository for safeguarding and storage purposes.
 This might be a bank, a vault, an organization, or even a financial institution which inventories and helps with the act of trading securities.
 The term also pertains to any depository institution which takes in financial deposits from their clients.